AryamanTomer/Bank-of-CLI/README.md

 mvn -q exec:java
 ```

-## Test
+## Tests

-Service methods are tested with Mockito.
-DAO methods hit `bank_cli_test`.
-Every public service and DAO method has a positive test and a negative test.
+Service tests use Mockito.
+DAO tests hit `bank_cli_test` so they don't mess with the live database.
+Each public service/DAO method has a happy-path test and a failure test.

 ```powershell
 mvn test
 ```

-## Project layout
+## Layout

 ```
 src/main/java/com/bank/